gvwilson/thirdbit/src/fiction/iffy/index.md

 "Let's go."

 Edson thumped the side of the truck.
-"Sure thing, boss!" it said happily, and lurched into motion with an Aussie drone circling overhead.
+"Sure thing, boss!" it said happily.
+It lurched into motion with an Aussie drone circling overhead.

 The streets were almost as empty as Rothera's had been after the attack.
+Even the gulls overhead seemed subdued.
 Aussie soldiers stood in pairs at major intersections wearing parkas instead of exoskeletons, heavy rifles cradled in their arms.
-The few locals they saw were all in a hurry to be somewhere.
+The few locals Iffy saw were all in a hurry to be somewhere.
-Iffy looked sidelong at them,
+She looked sidelong at them,
 hoping and failing to see Jeep or someone else she knew.
-Even the gulls overhead seemed subdued.

 They rounded a final corner and rolled through the gate to the governor's mansion.
 It was smaller than its counterpart in Rothera,